-In 2015, Australia's Great Barrier Reef just barely escaped being listed as an endangered World Heritage Site and in July of 2016, it was reported that 25% of the reef had been killed off by bleaching, a side effect of climate change.
-As reefs die, so to do the ecosystems they support, which include the humans they both feed and protect (from waves).
+In 2015, Australia's Great Barrier Reef just barely escaped being listed as an endangered World Heritage Site and in July 2016, it was reported that 25% of the reef had been killed off by bleaching, a side effect of climate change.
+As reefs die, so do the ecosystems they support, which include the humans they both feed and protect (from waves).
 Some scientists think it's too late to save the reef, but for now there are still hundreds of miles of healthy reef to visit—when doing so, we suggest you inquire about local coral cleanup programs.
 For more information on the dire situation currently faced by the world's reefs, check out the Netflix documentary Chasing Coral here.

 The Dead Sea

-This year, UNESCO threatened to place Venice on its list of endangered heritage sites unless Italy bans cruise ships by 2017, stating that "the capacity of the city, the number of its inhabitants and the number of tourists is out of balance and causing significant damage."
+UNESCO has threatened to place Venice on its list of endangered heritage sites unless Italy bans cruise ships by 2017, stating that "the capacity of the city, the number of its inhabitants and the number of tourists is out of balance and causing significant damage."
 Venice is threatened most significantly, however, by an increasing number of severe floods and, of course, the fact that it's sinking.
 It's too magical a place to miss out on seeing without having to dive in order to do so, and we suggest you add it to your list pronto.

 The Galápagos Islands

-We named the Galápagos to our travel bucket list in 2016, and there they will remain in 2017.
-Charles Darwin’s theory of evolution by natural selection was born here, and the islands are known for having innumerable species that can be found nowhere else in the world.
+We named the Galápagos to our travel bucket list in 2016, and there they remain in 2017.
+Charles Darwin's theory of evolution by natural selection was born here, and the islands are known for innumerable species that can be found nowhere else in the world.
 The Galápagos ecosystem is one of the most fragile in the world, however, and it's said to be intensely threatened by the effects of global warming.
 As in Australia, reefs are dying off and causing the loss of marine species, which is, in turn, affecting land populations.
 If you want to help, we suggest supporting NextGen Climate Action, which works to prevent climate disaster through politics.

-If sea levels continue to rise, this island nation could be completely submerged in the span of a hundred years.
+If sea levels continue to rise, this island nation could be completely submerged in the span of 100 years.
 The situation is so dire that the government has purchased property in other countries for future settlement of misplaced residents.
 If you visit, be respectful of the islands' efforts to lead the way in sustainability by staying in an eco-friendly resort such as the Six Senses Laamu.

-The Madagascar Rainforest
+The Madagascar Rain Forest